Facilities and Administrative Costs (F&A)

 Calculating F&A Costs

-The F&A rate is a percentage of a base amount established by negotiation with the cognizant federal agency on the basis of the institution's projected costs and distributed as prescribed in OMB A-21 (will become Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards on December 26, 2014).
+The F&A rate is a percentage of a base amount established by negotiation with the cognizant federal agency on the basis of the institution's projected costs and distributed as prescribed in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 The appropriate F&A rate to be used is determined by the type of project work.
 Sponsored project types are research, instruction, public service and student service.
 Current rates can be found in the quick reference guide on the OSP website.

 To determine F&A costs, calculate the sum of all budgeted direct costs (total direct costs).
 Next, calculate modified total direct costs (MTDC) by subtracting any of the budget items listed below.
 Finally, apply the appropriate F&A rate (percentage) to MTDC (multiply MTDC by F&A rate).
 The resulting figure is the F&A cost.
 Example: $100,000 (MTDC) x 43.5% (on-campus research F&A rate) = $43,500 (F&A cost).